oshersi/assembly-virus/README.md

 ### Installing

-1) Download Turbo Assembler, the links are here below .
+1) Download Turbo Assembler and install it, the links are here below .
 2) clone this repository to  the local computer
 3) Open all of the .asm files with the environment when the virus is compiled from the main file